walterfreeman/ast101/syllabus.md

 If you do not submit a first draft of one of your papers on time for someone else to evaluate, then you will only get half credit for the paper.
 (It will also not be as good as it could have been!)
 This may be a rough draft, of course.

+Due dates for these things may change slightly as the semester elapses.

 | Item                     |            Date        | Points           |
 |--------------------------|:----------------------:|-----------------:|
 | Paper 1: first draft     | September 28           |       0          |